-The membership was restricted by the bye-laws to: total of thirty, but as a fact never exceeded twenty-five and after a somewhat chequered career found themselves in 1894 reduced in numbers and unable to secure a sufficient attendance to conduct a ceremony, and when a suggested candidate was proposed the secretary advised the proposer that it was unfair to his candidate to bring him forward in the state of the lodge.
+The membership was restricted by the bye-laws to a total of thirty, but as a fact never exceeded twenty-five, and after a somewhat chequered career found themelves in 1894 reduced in numbers and unable to secure a sufficient attendance to conduct a ceremony, and when a suggested candidate was proposed the secretary advised the proposer that it was unfair to his candidate to bring him forward in the state of the lodge.

-During the winter of 1893-2, I was in the habit each Sunday morning of meeting Bro.
-J. G. Aston, who was associated with me in the bedford Lodge of M.M.M.'s for the purpose of reheaving the work of that Degree in order to fit him for the office of W.M. of the lodge, and it was from his suggestion that the idea of forming a Masonic Lodge composed of N.C.O.'s of the 1st Volunteer Battalion Royal Warwickshire Regiment first emanated.
+During the winter of 1893-4 it was in the habit each Sunday morning of meeting 500.
+J. C. Aston, who was associated with me in the Bedford Lodge of M.M.M.'s for the purpose of reheating the work of that Degree in order to fit him for the office of W.M. of the lodge, and it was from his suggestion that he idea of forming a Masonic Lodge composed of N.C.C 's of the 1st Volunteer Battalion Royal Warwickshire Regime at first emanated.

-He was at the time unrering from illness and unable to take any steps in the patter, but within a few days I had approached a number of my fellow N.C.O.'s and found the suggestion most favourably received.
+He was at the time suffering from illness and unable to take any teps in the matter, but within a few days I had approached a number of my fellow N.C.O.'s and found the suggestion most favourably received.